-- Lichfield to Burton (7) stopping at Fradley, Alrewas and Kings Bromley (no longer considered half hourly due to timetable alterations) - Lichfield to Birmingham (112) an approximately hourly service stopping at Shenstone. - Tamworth to Burton (813) stopping at Elford - Lichfield to Burntwood (15) stopping at Hammerwich - The majority of the settlements in the eastern part of the District (Wigginton, Elford, Edingale, Harlaston and Clifton Campville) are served by the same service between Monday and Saturday focused on linking with Tamworth.
-This service (82, 84, 87) operates in a loop stopping at all these settlements before heading to Tamworth at a frequency of approximately one bus every two hours during the day.
-Due to the nature of these locations and route taken, bus journey times tend to be lengthy.
+- Tamworth to Lichfield (785/786) stopping at Hopwas and Whittington (following the removal of the 765 Whittington has lost its half hourly service) - Lichfield to Birmingham (X12) an approximately hourly service stopping at Shenstone. - Lichfield to Burton (7,7B) stopping at Fradley, Alrewas and Kings Bromley (Regular throughout the day though technically no longer considered hourly due to timetable alterations) - Tamworth to Burton (813) stopping at Elford (term time only) - The majority of the settlements in the eastern part of the District (Wigginton, Elford, Edingale, Harlaston and Clifton Campville) are served by the same service between Monday and Saturday focused on linking with Tamworth.
+This service (82) operates in a loop stopping at all these settlements before heading to Tamworth at a frequency of approximately one bus every two hours during the day.
+Due to the nature of these locations and route taken, bus journey times tend to be lengthy. - The 81 service operates five buses daily between Lichfield and Walsall (via Aldridge).
+From Lichfield the service stops at Wall, Shenstone and Stonnall before progressing on to Walsall.